 Additional info on Tuberculosis from the US Center for Disease Control

-Our appreciation to Dr. Rene de Jongh of International SOS, an AEA Company who has contributed this article in response to a growing health threat faced by expatriates in Indonesia.
+Our appreciation to International SOS, an AEA Company who has contributed this article in response to a growing health threat faced by expatriates in Indonesia.

 If you have medical-related questions about living in Indonesia to ask of medical professionals, see Ask the Experts.